-A full restaurant POS system often includes additional features beyond payment acceptance.
+A restaurant point of sale system often includes additional features beyond payment acceptance.
 Depending on the specific machine, it may include inventory tracking, employee time clocks, reporting capabilities, barcode scanners, and produce weight scales.
 Some businesses may need these functions while others may not.
 The only thing needed for a point-of-sale purchase is a way to securely accept your customer’s payment, whether you’re accepting cash, credit, or debit.

 POS Purchases with Other Equipment